Close History, Family Crest & Coats of Arms

 - Glenn Close (b.
 1947), American Academy Award-nominated film and stage actress

 - Elliot Springs Close (b.
-1953), American Democrat politician, Candidate for U.S. Senator from South Carolina, 1996
+1953), American Democratic Party politician, Candidate for U.S. Senator from South Carolina, 1996

 - Edwin T. Close, American politician, Member of Connecticut State House of Representatives from Greenwich, 1839